Isobel Parkin: Career

 Parkin's career started with her recruitment to work on the Canadian Canola Sequencing Initiative (CanSeq) at the Global Institute for Food Security at the University of Saskatchewan, where she was involved in some of the earliest genetic mapping of canola or Brassica napus.
 Parkin's research is focused on genomics, bioinformatics and molecular biology of Brassica and related organisms.
 She applies various genomics tools to improve the crop performance and understand basic mechanisms and evolution.

 Parkin's work has earned her recognition by the canola industry on a global scale.
 Isobel's current research funding sources include the Global Institute for Food Security (GIFS), Saskatchewan Agriculture Development Fund, AAFC Crop Genomics Initiative, and canola producer groups.

 Thus far, the high point of Parkin's career is the successful mapping of the canola oil genome along with her international teammates.
 In 2014 her team announced they had successfully deciphered the complex genome of canola.
 The results of the team's work on canola oil will help plant breeders and growers increase oil content, increase the yield of each crop, determine a sustainable level of yield for the future, help modify seeds to make the plant less susceptible to drought, cold temperatures, diseases, and help in the breeding and development of new variants.

-Parkin also lead a Canadian research team that published its results on sequencing another brassica species, camelina, in 2016.
+Parkin also led a Canadian research team that published its results on sequencing another brassica species, camelina, in 2016.
 Camelina is showing promise for Canadian agriculture as it can be produced on marginal lands with lower input than other oilseeds, and can be used as feedstock for bioproducts like plastic and protein-rich food for fish and livestock.
 Parkin continues research in the area of camelina and collaborated with researchers from Dalhousie and Memorial University on a project examining its use in farmed fish diets.